Baths at Ostia: Baths of Buticosus

-This small bathhouse (I, XIV, 8) was constructed during the reign of Trajan circa 110 C.E. and remodeled in the middle of the second century C.E.
-This bath is typical of many of the balnea in Ostia, where the rooms are built into the established city grid leading to a chaotic interior layout often without a palaestra.
+This small bathhouse (I, XIV, 8) was constructed during the reign of Trajan circa 110 and remodeled in the middle of the second century This bath is typical of many of the balnea in Ostia, where the rooms are built into the established city grid leading to a chaotic interior layout often without a palaestra.
 In Room 4 is a black-and-white mosaic with marine animals and a man.
 Besides the man is an inscription EPICTETVS BVTICOSVS, giving the bath house its modern name.
 This man was a bathing attendant and holds a bucket and a stick.
 In the caldarium is another black-and-white mosaic with a marine scene of Triton and Nereid.
 The bath was supplied with water by a tank equipped with a noria in the adjacent Republican Sacred Area.
 These baths also preserved frescoes with garden images, creating an illusion of a real garden.